KevinKra/My_notes/Google_IT/README.md

 The Xerox Alto was the first modern computer, it also was the first computer to use a GUI.
 In the 1970s Steve Wozniak, along with Steve Jobs, invented the Apple I, a single-board computer for hobbyists.
 Their follow-up the Apple II, was ready for commercial use and became a massive success.
 In the 1980s IBM introduced the personal computer along with a primitive OS called **MS DOS** or **Microsoft Disk Operating System**.
 Eventually Microsoft went on to create their own OS called **Microsoft Windows** which dominated the market because it could run on any compatible hardware.
 With Apple and Microsoft taking over the operating system space, an engineer named Richard Stallman started developing a free Unix-like operating system, Stallman created an OS that he called **GNU**, it was meant to be free to use and accessible to everyone with similar functionality to Unix.
 It was intended to evolve into a fully open-source OS that was not owned by Apple or Microsoft.
 It set the foundation for one of the largest modern operating systems, _Linux_, that was developed by Linus Torvalds.

-In the 1990s as computers became even smaller a new game changer hit the scene: **PDAs** or personal digital assistants.
+In the 1990s as computers became even smaller a new game changer hit the scene: **PDAs** or _Personal Digital assistants_.
 PDAs allowed computing to go mobile and eventually led to the portable media devices we have today: smartphones.

 _What is cryptography?_